Tiger shark: Distribution and habitat

 The tiger shark is often found close to the coast, mainly in tropical and subtropical waters throughout the world.
 Its behavior is primarily nomadic, but is guided by warmer currents, and it stays closer to the equator throughout the colder months.
 It tends to stay in deep waters that line reefs, but it does move into channels to pursue prey in shallower waters.
 In the western Pacific Ocean, the shark has been found as far north as Japan and as far south as New Zealand.
 It has also been recorded in the Mediterranean Sea, but rarely, off Malaga (Spain), Sicily (Italy) and Libya.

+Fuvahmulah, an island in the Maldives, has been identified as home to the world's largest known aggregation of tiger sharks (Galeocerdo cuvier).

+The finding is based on a long-term scientific study using non-invasive methods such as photo identification and laser photogrammetry, which recorded at least 239 individual tiger sharks in the waters around the island.
+The aggregation is considered unique due to its size and the high level of site fidelity shown by the sharks, particularly adult females.

+Researchers suggest that the waters surrounding Fuvahmulah provide favourable conditions for gestation, including warm temperatures and a consistent food supply, making the area an important habitat for tiger shark reproduction and conservation.

+The discovery has also been highlighted in regional reporting as a significant ecological feature of the Maldives, further establishing Fuvahmulah as a global hotspot for tiger shark aggregation.

 Tiger sharks can be seen in the Gulf of Mexico, North American beaches, and parts of South America.
 It is also commonly observed in the Caribbean Sea.
 Other locations where tiger sharks are seen include off Africa, China, India, Australia, and Indonesia.
-Certain tiger sharks have been recorded at depths just shy of 900 m.
+Certain tiger sharks have been recorded at depths approaching 900 m.